bioturing/nora-benchmark/README.md

 You can use this command to convert Nora output file to this format:
     tail -n +2 nora_out.tsv | awk '{printf "%s\t%s\n", $1, $8}' > input.tsv
 ```

+# Results
+The results are summarized in https://bioturing.com/nora

 # Contacts